tiprankstipranks

 Supply Chain and business disruptions, including those related to climate change, could have a material impact on our future sales and financial condition, and may not be covered by insurance.

 We believe our customers rely on our ability to timely deliver products of constant quality which are integral to their manufacturing processes and overall product performance.
 Our ability to meet these expectations relies on continuous access to multiple sources of raw materials and working closely with our suppliers and contract manufacturers to help ensure continuity of supply while maintaining high quality.
 Natural or human-induced disasters, such as earthquakes, tsunamis, floods, hurricanes, cyclones or typhoons, fires, power or water shortages, telecommunications failures, terrorist acts, civil unrest, conflicts or wars, and epidemics, pandemics or other health crises, such as the COVID 19 pandemic, could seriously harm our operations as well as the operations of our customers and suppliers.
-The negative impacts of any such events on our business operations and demand for our offerings will depend on future developments and actions taken in response to such events which may be outside our control, highly uncertain, and cannot be predicted at this time.
-Among other impacts, such events could limit our ability to access the quantity and quality of raw materials we need and/or increase the price of these materials as worldwide supply and demand may be seriously impacted.
+Among other impacts, these events could limit our ability to access the quantity and quality of raw materials we need and/or increase the price of these materials as worldwide supply and demand may be seriously impacted.
 In addition, extreme weather, natural disasters or other unexpected events could result in physical damage to, and closure of, one or more of our manufacturing or sale facilities, temporary or long-term disruption in our supply chain and/or disruption of our ability to deliver products and services to our customers and/or increase the risk of chemical spills, other discharges or releases of toxic or hazardous substances or pipeline ruptures, all of which could in turn adversely affect our operations, financial condition, reputation and/or stock price.
-Current or future insurance arrangements may not provide protection for costs that may arise from such events, particularly if these are catastrophic in nature or occur in combination.
-In addition, as climate change, low carbon and other ESG-related treaties, initiatives and programs are adopted and implemented throughout the world, there can be no assurance that future material capital expenditures or incremental operating expenses will not be required in order to ensure compliance.
+Current or future business continuity plans and insurance arrangements may not provide protection against property damage, loss of business or increased costs that may arise from such events, particularly if these are catastrophic in nature or occur in combination.
 We believe climate change serves as a risk multiplier increasing both the frequency and severity of natural disasters that may affect our worldwide business operations.
 Further, the long-term effects of climate change on general economic conditions are unclear, and changes in the supply or demand of our products, or available sources of the raw materials we use in our manufacturing processes, may affect the availability or cost of our products.
-Any long-term disruption in our ability to timely deliver our products and services to our customers could have a material adverse effect on our business, results of operations and financial condition.

 Costs - Risk 1